 Soft tissue sarcomas are rare cancers.
-Around 3,300 people are diagnosed with soft tissue sarcoma each year in the UK.
+Around 3,300 people were diagnosed with soft tissue sarcoma in 2010 in the UK.

 We don’t know what causes most soft tissue sarcoma cancers.
 But there are some factors that may increase your risk of developing it.

 Having any of these risk factors does not mean that you will definitely develop cancer.